-One of the paradoxes of controlling posture is that the better ones posture is, the easier it is to control the body.
+One of the paradoxes of controlling posture is that the better ones posture is, the easier it is to feel and control the body.
+And the better you can feel and control your body, the easier it is to improve your posture.

 Interestingly enough, (well, I find it interesting) for someone studying how to design aircraft there is a subject area called "stability and control."